 More resources, attention, and action are needed when it comes to ensuring equitable care for all mothers.
-While our journey begins in the United States, we seek to amplify this commitment globally, including in LMICs, and to help expand access by investing in the continuous development of PPH treatment options
+While our journey begins in the United States, we seek to amplify this commitment globally, including in LMICs, and to help expand access by investing in the continuous development of the JADA system and other innovative solutions for improving maternal health and birth outcomes.